imagej/imagej.github.io/_pages/Sholl_Analysis.md

 See also [Max inters. radius](#MaxIntersRadius "wikilink")

-{% include tip id='Nomenclature ' tip='"""Nomenclature""": [Previous authors](#References "wikilink") have used different terms to describe the largest value taken by the Sholl profile, including ""Dendrite maximum"".
-Since the Sholl technique is not restricted to dendritic arbors and can be applied to any tree-like structure such as axonal arbors, mammary ducts or blood vessels (cf. [List of citations](#Citations "wikilink")), ""Sholl Analysis"" introduces the term [Critical radius](#CriticalRadius "wikilink"), renaming ""Dendrite maximum"" (""N<sub>m</sub>"") to [Critical value](#CriticalValue "wikilink"). ' %}
+{% include tip id='Nomenclature' tip='"""Nomenclature""": [Previous authors](#References "wikilink") have used different terms to describe the largest value taken by the Sholl profile, including ""Dendrite maximum"".
+Since the Sholl technique is not restricted to dendritic arbors and can be applied to any tree-like structure such as axonal arbors, mammary ducts or blood vessels (cf. [List of citations](#Citations "wikilink")), ""Sholl Analysis"" introduces the term [Critical radius](#CriticalRadius "wikilink"), renaming ""Dendrite maximum"" (""N<sub>m</sub>"") to [Critical value](#CriticalValue "wikilink").' %}

 <span id="MeanValueOfFunction"></span>Mean value
 The mean value[7] of the fitted polynomial function [(1)](#eq1 "wikilink"), representing the average of intersections over the whole area occupied by the arbor.
 Abbreviation *N<sub>av</sub>*.